-that ordinations performed by the American Marriage Ministries, located online at http://www.theamm.org are
+Ordinations obtained from and issued by the American Marriage Ministries, located online at http://www.theamm.org,

-Many states and other jurisdictions within the United States have strict guidelines dictating what constitutes a valid religious organization, and what ordinations are considered valid, for purposes of performing legally recognized marriages.
-While several churches have been permitted to legally invite ministers into their families by providing for them to get ordained online, the American Marriage Ministries (commonly known as The AMM) has been denied this privilege by failing to abide by the law in some areas of the country.
-Let this information serve as a warning that American Marriage Ministries ordinations obtained online at http://www.theamm.org may not legally enable would-be ministers to perform legally recognized marriages.
+Virtually all states and other jurisdictions within the United States have laws dictating what constitutes a valid religious organization, and what ordinations are considered valid, for purposes of performing legally recognized marriages.
+While some churches offering online ordination have been permitted to legally officiate and solemnize marriages, the American Marriage Ministries (commonly known as the AMM) was denied this privilege by at least one Court.
+Let this information serve as a warning that American Marriage Ministries ordinations obtained online at http://www.theamm.org may not enable would-be ministers to perform legally recognized marriages.

 In his Memorandum Order, Judge von Kann notes that some courts have upheld the legal validity of online ordinations received from some churches, but blasts the American Marriage Ministries at http://www.theamm.org for their failure to meet the minimum legal requirements in order to officiate a wedding.
 Judge von Kann denied a minister’s application for authority to officiate a wedding, and the couple planning to get married was forced to find an alternative to ensure that their marriage would be legally solemnized.

 [Name of officiant] has filed an application for authorization to celebrate marriages in the District of Columbia pursuant to Section 46-406, DC Code (2001 ed.) which provides, in pertinent part, as follows: